Recognized as one of Atlantic Canada's Top Employers (2019) and Nova Scotia's Top Employers (2019):

-- Employees at Crombie REIT are encouraged to keep in shape with free membership to an onsite fitness facility, complete with rowing machines, stationary bikes, weights and towel service -- the facility even features a Vitamix blender to make smoothies
+- Employees at Crombie REIT are encouraged to keep in shape with free membership to an onsite fitness facility, complete with stationary bikes, weights and towel service -- the facility even features a Vitamix blender and ingredients to make smoothies

 - Crombie REIT supports new mothers and fathers, including adoptive parents, with maternity and parental leave top-up payments (to 70% of salary for 26 weeks) and offers the option to extend their leave into an unpaid leave of absence